Graduate Study at UIC

 Washington, D.C.
 20202-4605

 FERPA prohibits access by non-university personnel to information about individual students without the student’s written authorization, except that which is considered public information.
-The University of Illinois at Chicago hereby designates the following as public or “directory information.”
+The University of Illinois Chicago hereby designates the following as public or “directory information.”
 Such information may be disclosed by the university for any purpose, at its discretion.

 - University Identification Number (UIN).